How to Make a Fabric Closet Safe

 Add the first zipper.
 This is the zipper without the zipper tabs.
 This zipper will be added to the center of the safe and will serve as the place to put your valuables.
 You will create a pocket from the lining fabric.
 First you will fuse interfacing to the pocket piece.
 Measure 6″ up from the bottom of one of the outer safe pieces and draw a line across the piece using an erasable pen like Frixion.
 Frixion ink disappears with the use of heat so when you press the safe it will disappear.
 This is one of my favorite sewing hacks and you can get it at Amazon by clicking on the link.

-On the reverse side of the pocket piece on the interfacing draw a box in the center of the rectangular piece that measures 3/8″ x 14″.
+On the reverse side of the pocket piece on the interfacing draw a box 1″ down from the top and in the center of the rectangular piece that measures 3/8″ x 14″.
 Measure in 1/2″ from the short ends and draw a triangle.
 Then connect the two triangles with a straight line.
 Line up the raw edge of the pocket piece with the line you previously drew on the outer safe piece.
 Pin.
 These pieces will be right sides together.
 Sew a straight seam all the way around the box

 Using a seam ripper or a small pair of scissors cut a slit along the center line until you get to the points of the triangles.
 Stop and cut the legs of the triangles without cutting through the stitching.
 Push the pocket piece through the hole you just created and press.

 Place the zipper in the center of the hole and either pin or use basting tape.
+I like to use basting tape.
 Using a zipper foot sew around the zipper close to the edge of the fabric.
 The zipper is now installed.

 Turn the piece to the wrong side and fold up the pocket piece so the bottom meets the top and pin.
 Sew around the three raw edges of the pocket piece making sure not to catch the outer fabric.
 The pocket is now complete.

-Unzip the zipper.
+Unzip the bottom zipper.
 Pin the lining pieces right sides together and the outer pieces right sides together.
-Sew all the way around leaving the top curve and an opening in the side of the lining piece for turning.
+Sew all the way around leaving the top curve and an opening in one side of the lining piece for turning.
 You should have two pieces separated by the bottom zipper.

 Turn the safe through the open zipper and the opening in the lining.
 Push out all of the corners with a chopstick or knitting needle.